pnkfelix/curly-dollop/content/step0-intro/step03-bgaas.md

     overrides speculation (e.g. that move under consideration has 100% loss record, and other moves have no record at all).

-So: Start search and initiate cloud database query, and then if historical-move database bears fruit, then use that (and cancel search).
+So\: Start search and initiate cloud database query, and then if historical-move database bears fruit, then use that (and cancel search).

    (Desire to cancel ongoing search should motivate simple demo of `select!`;